llafuente/language-spec/preprocessor-and-metaprogramming.md

 *Constraints*

-1. A `#macro` is inlined at macro-call.
+1. A `#macro` is always inlined at macro-call.

-2. A `#macro` contains the same statements as function-body.
+2. `#macro` body shall have the same statements as functions.

 <!--
 The compiler will choose when to expand depending on what inputs require the macro.